max-delta/retrofit-public/docs/coding_standards.md

 Single-line brace pairs for zero initialization are exempt from this.

+Initializer lists are exempt from this, but use good judgement for readability.

 Rationale: Clarity over compactness

 ### Tabs for indentation, not spaces